-- Spectrum Investments Limited is the intermediate holding company of, and holds 100% of the ordinary shares and voting rights in, DBD Deutsche Breitband Dienste.
+- 1 Spectrum Investments Limited is the intermediate holding company of, and holds 100% of the ordinary shares and voting rights in, DBD Deutsche Breitband Dienste.
 As at 31 December 2024, the Company had a direct holding of 64.3% in Spectrum Investments Limited.
-The balance of the shares in Spectrum Investments Limited are held by external investors. - Shore Capital Markets Limited is the intermediate holding company of, and holds 100% of the ordinary shares and voting rights in, each of Shore Capital Stockbrokers Limited, Shore Capital and Corporate Limited.
+The balance of the shares in Spectrum Investments Limited are held by external investors. - 2 Shore Capital Markets Limited is the intermediate holding company of, and holds 100% of the ordinary shares and voting rights in, each of Shore Capital Stockbrokers Limited, Shore Capital and Corporate Limited.
 As at 31 December 2024 the Company had a direct holding of 82.2% in Shore Capital Markets Limited.
-The balance of the shares in Shore Capital Markets Limited are held by senior executives of that company and its subsidiaries. - Shore Capital International Asset Management Limited is the intermediate holding company of, and holds 100% of the ordinary shares and voting rights in, Shore Capital Limited.
+The balance of the shares in Shore Capital Markets Limited are held by senior executives of that company and its subsidiaries. - 3 Shore Capital International Asset Management Limited is the intermediate holding company of, and holds 100% of the ordinary shares and voting rights in, Shore Capital Limited.
 As at 31 December 2024 the Group had a direct holding of 56.5% in Shore Capital International Asset Management Limited.
 The balance of the shares is held by the senior executive of that company.
 Shore Capital Limited is the intermediate holding company of, and holds 91.8% of the ordinary shares and voting rights in, Puma Investment Management Limited.
-The balance of the shares in Puma Investment Management Limited are held by senior executives of that company. - Puma Investment Management Limited is the intermediate holding company of, and following the acquiring of shares held by non controlling interests during the year, now holds 89.5% of the economic interests in, Puma Property Finance Limited. - Puma Investment Management Limited is the intermediate holding company of, and holds 78.0% of the ordinary shares and voting rights in, Puma Private Equity Limited.
-The balance of the shares are held by senior executives of that company. - Shore Capital International Asset Management Limited is the intermediate holding company of, and holds 75.0% of the ordinary shares and voting rights in, EA Capital Limited.
-EA Capital Limited holds 100% of the ordinary shares in and voting rights in STACC Properties Limited, EA Northampton Limited and EA Bedford Limited.
+The balance of the shares in Puma Investment Management Limited are held by senior executives of that company. - 4 Puma Investment Management Limited is the intermediate holding company of, and following the acquiring of shares held by non controlling interests during the year, now holds 89.5% of the economic interests in, Puma Property Finance Limited. - 5 Puma Investment Management Limited is the intermediate holding company of, and holds 78.0% of the ordinary shares and voting rights in, Puma Private Equity Limited.
+The balance of the shares are held by senior executives of that company. - 6 Shore Capital International Asset Management Limited is the intermediate holding company of, and holds 75.0% of the ordinary shares and voting rights in, EA Capital Limited.
+EA Capital Limited holds 100% of the ordinary shares in and voting rights in STACC Properties Limited, EA Northampton Limited and EA Bedford Limited. - 7 Shore Capital Stockbrokers owns 20% holding in BB Technology Limited.
+This has been included in the consolidated financial statements using the equity method and is immaterial to the Group.
+BB Technology recorded a loss of £408,000 in 2024.